kamyy/webgl-ray-tracer/README.md

 ## Requirements

 You can view this app live at [https://webgl-ray-tracer.herokuapp.com](https://webgl-ray-tracer.herokuapp.com).
-Be warned it does require a reasonably powerful GPU that supports WebGL 2.
-Your smart phone or tablet isn't going to cut it.
-Works great on my 2016 edition MacBook Pro hosting a AMD Radeon GPU and a PC hosting an Nvidia GTX 1080.
+Be warned it does require a reasonably powerful GPU and browser that supports WebGL 2 (Firefox and Chrome only).
+Your smart phone or tablet isn't going to cut it and your high end MacBook Pro with discrete graphics is going to feel sluggish.
+Should work well on a PC hosting a Nvidia 1060 GPU and up.

 ## Summary